surftimer/SurfTimer/README.md

 ### Upgrading from SurfTimer (fluffys)

 *   Download the latest version from the release page [here](https://github.com/z4lab/z4lab-surftimer/releases/latest)
-*   Copy the files to your csgo directory <br> - an update script can be found [here](https://github.com/z4lab/z4lab-surftimer/blob/master/scripts/upgrade_scripts/upgrade-fluffy.sh)
+*   Copy the files to your CS:GO directory <br> - an update script can be found [here](https://github.com/z4lab/z4lab-surftimer/blob/master/scripts/upgrade_scripts/upgrade-fluffy.sh)
 *   Edit configs (mysql db, etc, to do)
 *   Run `mysql-files/upgrade-fluffy.sql` in your surftimer db

 ### Upgrading from ckSurf (nikooo777)

 *   Download the latest version from the release page [here](https://github.com/z4lab/z4lab-surftimer/releases/latest)
-*   Copy the files to your csgo directory
+*   Copy the files to your CS:GO directory
 *   Remove all old ckSurf data you don't want anymore
 *   Run `mysql-files/upgrade-niko.sql` in your ckSurf db
 *   Edit configs (mysql db, etc, to do)